Tweed Courthouse: New York City Department of Education use

 Mayor Rudy Giuliani had wanted to relocate the Museum of the City of New York from East Harlem to the newly renovated Tweed Courthouse, a move for which his administration was criticized.
 Local newspaper Newsday wrote that the museum had "enjoyed favor in [...]
 Giuliani's administration" and that politicians who represented East Harlem, such as councilman Phil Reed, had opposed the move.
 His successor Michael Bloomberg canceled these plans in March 2002, instead choosing to move the New York City Department of Education (NYCDOE) into the building to highlight his administration's focus on education.
 At the time, the building was unused, and its electricity bills and security fees were costing the city government $20,000 per month.
 Most of the building would contain the NYCDOE's offices in an open floor plan, but the ground floor would contain classrooms occupied by various schools.
 Under Bloomberg's plan, a cafeteria in the building's basement would serve both NYCDOE employees and students.

 NYCDOE employees had mixed views of the plan; some employees interviewed by The New York Times in March 2002 preferred to stay in their existing headquarters in Brooklyn, while others said they would rather move to the newly renovated courthouse.
 In June 2002, Bloomberg said he wanted school officials to move into the building by that fall, coinciding with the beginning of the next academic year.
 The city government spent $6.5 million on renovating the upper floors for the NYCDOE's use.
 By late 2002, the NYCDOE offices had been set up, but there were still discussions about whether to convert the ground floor for school use.
 The building continues to serve as the NYCDOE's headquarters in 2025.

 The ground floor was used as an "incubator" for new schools.
 The first of these was City Hall Academy in 2003, which gave two-week "residencies" to third- and seventh-grade students.
 City Hall Academy moved out of the space in 2006.
 It was then used by charter school Ross Global Academy, which moved out of the space by 2009.
 The Spruce Street School next used Tweed Courthouse's ground floor as a temporary location until it moved to nearby 8 Spruce Street at the end of the 2010–2011 school year.
 The Kunskapsskolan-sponsored Innovate Manhattan Charter School occupied the space during the 2011–2012 school year.
 An elementary school, the Peck Slip School, moved into the space after Innovate moved out.
 The Peck Slip School used the ground floor for three years until it moved to a new location in 2015.
 As of 2021, the NYCDOE operates the District 2 Pre-K Center at 52 Chambers Street within the building.
+As part of the "Halls of the City" program, in early 2026, the New York City government began renting out Tweed Courthouse and several other properties for events.
+The courthouse could accommodate events with up to 150 people seated or 300 standing.